finnianr/Eiffel-Loop/doc/Contents.md

 put_<lowercase type name>_field

 ````
-is used to output the following types prefixed with a field label: `STRING, INTEGER, INTEGER_INTERVAL, REAL and DOUBLE`.
+is used to output the following types prefixed with a field label: [STRING_8](https://www.eiffel.org/files/doc/static/trunk/libraries/base/string_8_chart.html), [INTEGER_32](https://www.eiffel.org/files/doc/static/trunk/libraries/base/integer_32_chart.html), [INTEGER_INTERVAL](https://www.eiffel.org/files/doc/static/trunk/libraries/base/integer_interval_chart.html), [REAL_32](https://www.eiffel.org/files/doc/static/trunk/libraries/base/real_32_chart.html) and [REAL_64](https://www.eiffel.org/files/doc/static/trunk/libraries/base/real_64_chart.html).

 The procedure `put_string_field_to_max_length` is used to output a multi-line block of text in abbreviated form.
 The beginning and last 30 characters of the string is output up to a maximum number of characters (or 1/3 of the maximum length, whichever is smaller).
 If the text contains more than one line, tab indents are inserted to left align the text to the correct logging indent.
 The boolean function `current_routine_is_active` can be tested in order to conditionally execute a block of code if the current routine is unfiltered by any routine filter.

 **Always on logging**

 Class [EL_MODULE_LOG](https://github.com/finnianr/eiffel-loop/tree/master/library/runtime/logging/el_module_log.e) also has a special logging object named `lio`, short for "log or io".
 This is used in the same way as the usual log object with the difference that the output will still be written to the console even if logging is globally disabled.
-It can be used to write to the console instead of the usual io medium from class `ANY`.
+It can be used to write to the console instead of the usual io medium from class [ANY](https://www.eiffel.org/files/doc/static/trunk/libraries/base/any_chart.html).

 **Log files**

 All log files are put in a sub directory logs of the current working directory.
-If you are making your application loggable using [EL_SUB_APPLICATION](invalid-class-name) then these log files are automatically deleted when the application exits.
+If you are making your application loggable using [EL_APPLICATION](https://github.com/finnianr/eiffel-loop/tree/master/library/runtime/app-manage/multi-app/sub-app/el_application.e) then these log files are automatically deleted when the application exits.
 If you want a chance to inspect the log files in an editor before they disappear there are a number of ways to do this:

 Use the command line switch `-keep_logs`.
 The log files will not be deleted and will not be overwritten during subsequent application runs.
 It is recommended to delete them manually.